bob1de/hass-apps/docs/apps/heaty/temperature-expressions.rst

 emits a ``heaty_reschedule`` event whenever ``switch.take_a_bath``
 changes its state, just as shown in the previous example.

 Example: Use of ``Add()`` and ``Ignore()``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This is a rule I use in my own Heaty configuration at home:
+This is a rule I once used in my own Heaty configuration at home:

 ::